 This is an issue for pretty much everyone in Storybrooke, but most notably with Lacey: Regina has essentially been committing rape-by-proxy on everyone for twenty-eight years.
 Think about it for a second.
 David and Kathryn were having sex, something neither Abigail nor Charming would have chosen.
 Presumably there were a number of other such pairs, and now Lacey is going around sleeping with people (it's implied) whom Belle would never have even considered.

-In "True North", the Queen mentions that Hansel and Gretel are the first children that have managed to get out of the Blind Witch's house.
+In "True North", the Queen mentions that Hansel and Gretel are not the first children that she sent to the Blind Witch's house, but they are the first to have managed to get out of the house alive.
 The floor at the Blind Witch's house is full of bones.
 How many children did the Queen send into that house just to get the apple back?

 This is kind of Fridge Sadness, but what must have happened in between turning pirate and meeting Milah that turned wide-eyed young Lieutenant Jones into the man who would taunt Rumpelstiltskin about his wife being a 'companion' for a shipful of pirates?
-Turning pirate alone wouldn't do it, not with Killian's reasons for doing so, which suggests there was something deeper and nastier at work there.
+Turning pirate alone wouldn't do it, not with Killian's reasons for doing so, which suggests there was something deeper and nastier at work there that blackened his heart.
+In "Good Form", Pan mentions Jones having had worked for him before.
+Also, at the end of the backstory, Jones vows he'll never go back to Neverland.
+Yet he's perfectly eager to go there in the backstory shown in "The Crocodile."
+It's possible that before meeting Milah, he did go back, and that corrupted him.

 So... that moment when Ursula warns Regina about pretending to be her ever again?
 Where her tentacles come through the mirror and wrap around her?
 It looks a lot like what Cora used to do with the tree branches.
 And, by the look on Regina's face, she's thinking just that.
 The chances of Ursula not doing that intentionally, to intentionally flash her back?
 Yeah...

-No one is going to dispute that ripping through her bonds and dropping Pan wasn't a Crowning Moment of Awesome for Regina.
+No one is going to dispute that ripping through her bonds and dropping Pan wasn't a Crowning Moment Of Awesome for Regina.
 However, think about what she said and just proved.
-She regrets none of the horrible things she did.
+She regrets none of the horrible things she did up to the point of getting Henry because they led to her getting Henry.
 She doesn't regret murdering her father.
 She doesn't regret cursing the town.
 She doesn't regret trying to murder her stepdaughter and all her friends.
 She didn't regret slaughtering and terrorizing her way through entire villages or running away when she had a chance to love again.
-She doesn't regret arranging the kidnapping of someone who was her friend just so she could torture Snow White some more.
 She did not regret sending dozens of children (younger than her boy is now) to their death at the hands of the Blind Witch to get that apple.
-Or trapping the Flynns and murdering Kurt, only for Owen to come back and try to destroy everything (while being party in his death as well).
-It's mitigated slightly by the fact that regret isn't the same as remorse.
-Regina might feel remorse for many of these, but to regret them would be to wish she hadn't done them, and if she hadn't done them, Henry would have never been born.
-She loves Henry more than anything, so it makes sense for her to rationalize that, no matter how bad she might feel for her past actions, they were a Necessary Evil so that he could exist.
+Or trapping the Flynns and murdering Kurt.
+She might and probably does regret the things she did following getting Henry, but even then she's able to push them out of sight and out of mind, for better or for worse.